Professor Emeritus Arnold Schultz died on May 25, 2013. He was 92 years of age.

 The family requests that memorial gifts be sent to one of Arnold's two funds at CNR:

-- The Arnold Schultz Fund for Conservation (supporting undergraduate programs and scholarship)
+The Arnold Schultz Fund for Conservation (supporting undergraduate programs and scholarships)

 Former students are planning a celebration from September 13 through the 15th at the Woodland camp in Mendocino.
 A memorial service in Mendocino is also being planned.